 No matter our political persuasion, most of us can agree that America is a divided nation.
 Elected officials, political parties and the media often fan the flames of division, leaving our nation more angry and our citizens more isolated from each other.
 What is the role of our sector during these contentious, difficult times?
 How might philanthropy help our nation heal divides and find common ground?
-Join Janine Lee, President and CEO of the Southeastern Council of Foundations, and Stuart Comstock-Gay, President and CEO of the Delaware Community Foundation, as they share their perspectives on these questions and then be prepared to share your own thoughts in this open, participatory town hall setting.
+Janine Lee, President and CEO of the Southeastern Council of Foundations, and Stuart Comstock-Gay, President and CEO of the Delaware Community Foundation, shared their perspectives on these questions, attendees also shared their own thoughts in this open, participatory town hall setting.

 Speakers: Janine Lee, President and CEO, Southeastern Council of Foundations; Stuart Comstock-Gay, President and CEO, Delaware Community Foundation

 Funding A Level Set on Racism: How Philanthropic Organizations are Addressing Structural Racism and Bias in their Communities

 Wednesday, May 1 — 12:00 p.m. - 1:00 p.m.

 How can philanthropic organizations unite to tackle serious, and often uncomfortable, social issues to move communities forward?
 This session showcased cross-organizational and cross-sector efforts to confront attitudes and practices that divide communities along racial and ethnic lines.
 The session focused on collaborations happening in Cleveland, OH, and other communities to address racism and bias in social systems.